pedrotchang/blog/content/posts/automated-obsidian-to-hugo-publishing.md

 Previously, publishing a note required:
 1. Manually copying the markdown file to the blog's `content/posts/` directory
 2. Committing the change to the blog repo
+3. Pushing the changes to GitHub
-3. Running the publish script to create a release
+4. Running the publish script to create a release
-4. Triggering GitHub Actions to deploy
+5. Triggering GitHub Actions to deploy

 This was tedious and disrupted my writing flow.